 The effects of climate change will be felt by everyone.
-With planning and preparation, communities can weather and recover from storms and become even better places to live and thrive.
-Through community-wide planning, cities and townships can actively cultivate their abilities to recover from adverse situations and events, working to strengthen and diversify their local economies and communication networks, increase social capital and civic engagement, enhance ecosystem services, improve human health and social systems, and build local adaptive capacity.
+But with planning and preparation, communities can weather and recover from storms, and even become better places to live, work, and thrive.
+Through community-wide planning, cities and townships can actively:

-This chapter provides information regarding climate variability and its relationship to vulnerability as well as a brief catalog of different ways to understand and assess vulnerability depending on a community’s context and priorities.
-As a way to demonstrate how to analyze vulnerability, this chapter includes an example of three vulnerability components that were relevant to the three climate futures, growth management options, and the community of Grand Haven, Michigan.
+This chapter provides information regarding climate variability and its relationship to vulnerability, as well as a brief catalog of different ways to evaluate vulnerability depending on a community’s context and priorities.
+To demonstrate how to analyze vulnerability, this chapter includes an example of three vulnerability components that were relevant to the three climate futures, growth management options, and the community of Grand Haven, Michigan.

 Background and Considerations

-As discussed in Chapter 2, “Identifying High Risk Coastal Areas,” the earth has experienced an increase in average air and ocean temperatures, rising sea levels, and a decrease in ice cover.
-Those conditions are expected to persist as climate continues to warm.(3) The Great Lakes region is projected to experience an increase of 1.8 to 5.4°F in average temperatures by 2050, increases that could cause dramatic change in the Great Lakes climate.(4)
+As discussed in Chapter 2, “Identifying High Risk Coastal Areas,” the Earth has experienced an increase in average air and ocean temperatures, rising sea levels, and a decrease in ice cover.
+These conditions are expected to persist and amplify as climate continues to warm.(4) By 2050, average temperatures across the Great Lakes region are projected to increase between 1.8 to 5.4°F, which could cause dramatic change in the Region’s climate.(5)

-Recent models indicate that the climates of Lake Michigan coastal communities will experience greater increases in temperature during the winter months and at night.
-There are a variety of weather impacts expected with this change in average temperatures.
+Recent models indicate Lake Michigan coastal communities will experience greater increases in temperature during the winter months and at night.
+Additionally, there are a variety of weather impacts expected with this change in average temperatures.
 Some of the potential impacts of climate change in these coastal communities include: